draftable/compare-api-java-client/README.md

 ### Creating comparisons

 `Comparisons` provides `createComparison(left, right, [identifier, isPublic, expires])`, which returns a `Comparison` object representing the newly created comparison.

+For a complete, runnable example that creates a new comparison, see file [NewComparison.java](src/main/java/example/NewComparison.java).

 ###### Creation options